Pravargav/Amadeus/English/sentences.md

 -> Devoid of my company.( means in presence/absence)

--> Lacking me/Excluding me in the plan.

--> The kitchen is upstairs.(location)

--> He ran up the stairs to his bedroom.(direction)

 -> I’m going upstairs to hang the washed clothes/laundry.

 -> I caused her to fall from bike.

 -> I tripped her off the bike.(Intentional,so don't use sentence most of the time though it is a correct sentence.)

--> upset/disappointed.

--> reluctance- unsure if it was the right decision.

--> shyness/inhibition.

 -> Are you the only person who came to the office?

 -> Were you the only person who came to the office?” (use this if you’re talking about earlier today)

--> dropped my phone.
+-> I dropped my phone.

--> convinced/self-obsessed/frightened.

 -> The website won't open/is'nt loading.

--> making false allegations.
+-> She is making false allegations.

--> violated/infringed the rules.

 -> While walking, I came across/encountered Suresh.

--> vintage

 -> I am on the afternoon shift.

 -> You are the one who gave the suggestion.

--> Despite his lack of experience, he performed very well.

 -> It is the time when students prepare for their final exams.

--> He withdrew the case due to prestige concerns.

 -> Let’s wait until the power is back.

 -> Praveen reassigned the ticket to himself.

--> pass the bag.
+-> please pass the bag.

--> She accepted the award on behalf of the entire team.

 -> The pooris and idlis are mostly cleared out/eaten up/served out by this hour.

--> There is slight sole separation/detachment.

 -> Keep looking straight ahead while walking.

--> intend/wish.

--> Are your legs hurting/aching/in pain.

--> Are your legs paining.❌

--> overcame

--> T-junction

--> four way

--> crossroads

--> adjacent/next/neighbouring room.

 -> One should always believe in oneself.

 -> He keeps laying the blame on others.

 -> How do I seem to you?

--> What do i look like to you?

 -> Listening to the news is over for today.(passive voice)